Glossary of Terms

 Binaural Squelch

+What is Binaural Squelch?
 Binaural squelch is the improved ability to focus on a desired sound in the presence of undesired sounds when you hear it through both ears.
+This is achieved by the brain’s ability to compare the timing and intensity of sounds between

 Behavioral Audiometry